krother/training_and_teaching_methods/planning/lesson_structure.md

 ## Conclusions

-The four basic phases of a teaching unit provide you with a scaffolding that give you a safe structure to construct quality teaching units
+These four basic phases are a scaffolding for constructing quality teaching units.
+A full cycle could last anything between one hour and a full day.
+Typically I run 3-4 cycles during a day.
-In the figure you can see that the warm-up and wrap-up parts are generally shorter than the other two (usually 10-20% each).
+The warm-up and wrap-up parts are generally shorter than the other two (usually 10-20% each).
-The model in the figure is circular.
-The end of one lesson feeds into the beginning of the next.
+The end of one cycle connects to the start of the next one.
-For instance, it is often a good idea to start the next lesson with a warm-up activity that repeats content introduced in the last one.
+For instance a lesson could starting with a recap of the last one.

-A single cycle should last at least 45'.
-You can cycle over it several times during a day (in my experience up to four times).
-But with very intense work phases, reserving half a day or a full day also works fine.

-The four phase model gives you a lot of freedom how to deliver each of the phases.
-At the same time, the model helps you to keep the overall learning process balanced.